What's 20 Kg In Pounds

 Q: How can I improve my understanding of unit conversions?

 A: Practice is key!
-Try converting various units using different methods and compare your results.
+On top of that, try converting various units using different methods and compare your results.
 Use online converters to verify your answers and gradually increase the complexity of conversions.

 Q: Why is the metric system preferred in many scientific fields?